pauljonescodes/Rutgers-Soft-Meth-Spring-2013/Readme.md

 Software Methodology Spring 2013 with Professor Sesh Venugopal
 ==============================================================

-All use of this code must be consistent with the [DCS Academic Integrity Policy](http://www.cs.rutgers.edu/policies/academicintegrity/index.php).
+All use of this code must be consistent with the [DCS Academic Integrity Policy](http://www.cs.rutgers.edu/policies/academicintegrity/index.php) and the [Rutgers University Code of Student Conduct](http://eden.rutgers.edu/%7Epmj34/media/AcademicIntegrity.pdf).

 Chess
 -----